 It was cool when California allowed otherwise qualified people like Kim Kardashian to become a lawyer with no law school.
 But now it’s out of control, say many lawyers with colossal student debt who worked hard to get their law license!

-Then family, children, and custody practice areas will move forward to increase access in just 10 of California’s 58 counties.
-The idea is alleged to improve access to legal services for consumers in such a big state.
+The family, children, and custody practice areas will move forward to increase access in just 10 of California’s 58 counties.
+The idea is alleged to improve consumer access to legal services in such a big state.

-But licensed opponents claim the State Bar is poorly managed and trying to create bar fees to make up for the irresponsible budget shortfall and poor investment training by the bureaucrats running the Cal Bar.
+But licensed opponents claim the State Bar is poorly managed and trying to create bar fees to compensate for the irresponsible budget shortfall and poor investment training by the bureaucrats running the Cal Bar.

 However, California’s bar association did things to help the state’s regulators pass the new proposals in order, as found in our stringent series of markets that expect help in the last recent years.
 Licensing restrictions may be overlooked in some cases.

 The board of trustees was looking towards the public to provide their opinion.
-They wanted to delve into whether non-attorneys with experience could represent clients and fill in the justice gap with the Bar’s Board entity approval, innovation, and final report to the state legislature.
+They wanted to investigate whether non-attorneys with experience could represent clients and fill the justice gap with the Bar’s Board entity approval, innovation, and final report to the state legislature.

 Are you looking to stay updated or educated?
 Do you seek to follow our legal information news or require legal help from one of our local leading law firms?

 But why are these states letting outsiders practice or provide legal advice when they’re not lawyers on a team?
-Why is there a need for a task force to allow unlicensed people to practice law after decades of lawyer licensure?
+Why does a task force need to allow unlicensed people to practice law after decades of lawyer licensure?